openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 __Note__: Similarly, to create a new ingresscontroller where DNS is managed
           externally, the same workflow can be followed.
-No *DNSRecord*s will be created in the flow.

 ### API Extensions